marekjalovec/steampipe-plugin-make/docs/tables/make_connection.md

 ## Key columns
 - Provide a numeric `id` if you want to query for a specific Team.
-- Provide a numeric `team_id` to query multiple Connections from one Team.
+- Provide a numeric `team_id` to query Connections for a specific Team.
 This can be either set directly in a `where` clause, or specified as part of `join` with another table.

 ## Caveat
 - Be careful when requesting all columns (`*`) or the `scopes` column without using an `id` in the query.
 To load this detail Steampipe will have to make one extra API request per Connection returned.